-The School's capital assets as of June 30, 2022 and 2021, amounted to \$307,975 and \$0, respectively, net of accumulated depreciation.
-Capital asset additions during 2022 consisted of building improvements and equipment.
+The School's capital assets as of June 30, 2023 and 2022, amounted to \$415,376 and \$307,975, respectively, net of accumulated depreciation.
+Capital asset additions during 2023 mainly consisted of playground equipment, and a vehicle purchase.
 See the notes to the financial statements for more details about capital asset activity.